maximehiez/maxime365/src/content/blog/english/2025-06-09-ai-mistral-introducing-mistral-code.md

 ##### Key features
 Mistral Code stands out for its combination of power and control :
-- Smart completion : real-time, multi-line suggestions tailored to the project context
+- Smart completion : Real-time, multi-line suggestions tailored to the project context.
-- Contextual chat : ask questions about the code, get explanations or suggestions
+- Contextual chat : Ask questions about the code, get explanations or suggestions.
-- Refactoring and editing : transform code using natural language instructions
+- Refactoring and editing : Transform code using natural language instructions.
-- Smart search : find functions or files using natural queries
+- Smart search : Find functions or files using natural queries.
-- Autonomous coding : handle complex tasks such as documentation, testing, or bug fixing
+- Autonomous coding : Handle complex tasks such as documentation, testing, or bug fixing.

 ![image](/images/blog/ai/ai_mistral_introducing_mistral_code_002.png)